 The SigningTime associated with the ATSC 3.0 application signature and the producedAt time of the corresponding OCSP Response providing the status of the signing authority certificate shall differ by no more than one minute.
 The ATSC 3.0 application signing authority shall include the OCSP Response in the signed application and should not issue a signed application where the OCSP Response indicates that the status of the signing authority certificate (as specified in RFC 6960 [23]) is other than “good”.

-The application signing authority shall include an OCSPResponse in the otherRevInfoFormat field of each Cryptographic Message Syntax (RFC 5652[15]) formatted digital signature contained in the signed multi-part MIME content.
+The application signing authority shall include the object identifier id-ri-ocsp-response in the otherRevInfoFormat field and an OCSPResponse in the otherRevInfo field of each Cryptographic Message Syntax (RFC 5652[15]) formatted digital signature contained in the signed multi-part MIME content.
 The OCSPResponse shall conform to the format specified in RFC 5940[21].

 A client uses the OCSP Response data that it receives to verify that the certificates that authenticate the application signing authority are valid at the time the application is signed.
 See CEA 2053 [29].